abhisheksingh25800/Car_Price_Prediction/README.md

 # Car_Price_Prediction

-ChatGPT
-You said:
-Overview of car price prediction model
-ChatGPT said:
-Sure!
-Here’s a clear overview of a car price prediction model:

 Objective:
 Predict the price of a car based on its features (like brand, model, year, mileage, fuel type, transmission, etc.).